evanfreed/es_rapid_test/README.md

 pip install -r requirements.txt
 ```

-##### Constants
+##### constants.py
-Update the constants.py file to configure connectivity for your target instance.
+Update this file to configure connectivity for your target instance.
 Values:

 ```
 HOSTS = [] # Array of endpoints